 Small settlements and housing developments sit around the centre of the parish, which is home to an impressive medieval church.
-A selection of independent shops provides all the necessities, (there is a Tesco but not sure about any others) including a farm shop stocked with local treats and produce.
+A selection of independent shops provides all the necessities, including a farm shop stocked with local treats and produce.
 Several country pubs are found nearby, promising a hearty meal amidst picturesque surroundings.

 The scenic Berkshire countryside appeals to lovers of the outdoors.
 Walking trails can be found at the Frost Folly Country Park, and the children’s play area at a large expanse known as Memorial Ground is popular with families.

 Only a short distance from Bracknell, Warfield offers easy access to plenty of modern amenities.
 The bustling town of Bracknell is home to a cinema, bowling alley and countless sports facilities.
 Other family-friendly attractions can be found closer to home, as Warfield hosts an exciting array of annual events.
 The Easter Egg hunt at Westmorland Park is a local favourite, not to mention the traditional Warfield Fete which is held every June.

 Despite the peaceful surroundings, Warfield is a commuting haven which sits a short distance from the M4 motorway.
 This connects to Slough in the east, while central London can be reached in less than 50 minutes.
 Ascot and Wokingham are less than 10 minutes away.